Why we monitor soil quality

 Some reductions in soil quality, such as lost organic matter, can take many decades to remedy.
 This can mean that future landowners are unable to grow crops or pasture of the same quality or need to use greater amounts of fertiliser to achieve the same result as previously.

 The better the measured soil characteristic matches the guideline value for its current land use, the better the soil quality.
-Scores for individual soil quality characteristics are grouped together for each land use to give the percentage of the Region’s land area that meets (or fails) soil quality guidelines.
+Scores for individual soil quality characteristics are grouped together for each land use to give the percentage of sites in the Waikato region that meet (or fail to meet) soil quality guidelines.
 This is expressed as satisfactory soil quality and soil quality that is ‘of concern’.

 We can get an idea of what the soil quality issues are for certain land uses by looking at which key soil quality characteristics don’t meet guideline values for that land use.
 For example, fertility imbalance and soil compaction are currently the main concerns identified for pastoral farming soils.

-About 12 per cent of the region's productive soils had satisfactory soil quality for their current land use in 2017.
-This compares with 12 per cent being satisfactory in 2010 and 16 per cent in 2005.
+About 11 percent of productive sites across the region had satisfactory soil quality for their current land use in 2018.
+This compares with 18 percent being satisfactory in 2010 and 43 per cent in 2005.

-Over 90 per cent of the land under dairy farming has soil quality that is of concern, with excessively high fertility and/or soil compaction affecting about 80 per cent of the sites.
+Over 95 percent of sites under dairy farming had soil quality that is of concern, with excessively high fertility and/or soil compaction affecting about 85 percent of the sites.

-Similarly, more than 90 per cent of the land under drystock farming has soil quality that is of concern.
-About 65 per cent of the sites are affected by soil compaction, 65 percent are affected by excessive fertility, while about 15 per cent are affected by low fertility.
+Similarly, more than 90 percent of sites under drystock farming had soil quality that is of concern.
+About 70 percent of the sites are affected by soil compaction and/or excessive fertility, while about 24 percent of sites are affected by low fertility.

-Nearly 90 per cent of the land under cropping and horticulture has soil quality that is of concern.
-About 85 per cent of the sites are affected by excessively high fertility.
-About 50 per cent of the sites under cropping show loss of soil organic matter and have low stability of aggregates.
+Nearly 90 percent of sites under cropping and horticulture has soil quality that is of concern.
+About 55 percent of the sites are affected by excessively high fertility while about 70 percent of the sites under cropping have low stability of aggregates.
+Nearly all cropping sites show loss of soil organic matter compared to other land uses.

-Trees reduce the risk of erosion so forestry land use allows production on what would otherwise be unproductive land.
-However, care is needed at harvest or conversion to another use where the land is made bare as a result.
-Conversely, sites where logging occurred showed evidence of compaction from dragging logs and machinery.
+Over 60 percent of the land under forestry has soil quality measurements outside targets.
+Around 30 percent of sites are considered ‘loose’.
+‘Loose’ is the opposite of compact and many of the region's soils are naturally loose.
+Loose soils are more prone to erosion.
+Trees reduce the risk of erosion.
+They protect the ground surface from the impact of rain, dry out wet soil by transpiring large amount s of water and bind earth with their roots.
+So the forestry land use allows production on what would otherwise be unproductive land.
+However, care is needed at harvest or conversion to another use where the land is made bare of vegetation.
+Conversely, sites where logging occurred showed evidence of disturbance and compaction from dragging logs and machinery.

 The indicator is updated annually.